 We didn’t quite have time to explore inside but were able to take a few shots of the colourful exterior (tip: stand on the opposite side of the road for a better view of the building).

 This museum combines technology and art to create visual marvels.
 Anyone who uses Instagram will likely have seen the museum’s LED light installation, Crystal Universe.
-Although beautiful, it surprised us how small the light installation actually was, luckily we visited on a fairly quiet day and didn’t have to jostle with others.
+Although beautiful, it surprised us how small the light installation actually was, luckily we visited on a fairly quiet day and didn’t have to jostle with many others.

 Gardens By The Bay